 5. Reiterates the call upon States to continue to collaborate, as appropriate, on models and approaches that support the delinkage of the cost of new research and development from the prices of medicines, vaccines and diagnostics for diseases that predominantly affect developing countries, including emerging and neglected tropical diseases, so as to ensure their sustained accessibility, affordability and availability and to ensure access to treatment for all those in need,

-5 bis.
-In order to ensure timely, equitable and unhindered access for all persons to safe, affordable, effective and quality medicines, vaccines, diagnostics and therapeutics, and other health products and technologies towards advancing the realization of the Sustainable Development Goals (based on OP9 res.
+6. In order to ensure timely, equitable and unhindered access for all persons to safe, affordable, effective and quality medicines, vaccines, diagnostics and therapeutics, and other health products and technologies towards advancing the realization of the Sustainable Development Goals (based on OP9 res.
 46/14), urges States and all relevant stakeholders to:

-(a) promote research and capacity-building initiatives, and to enhance cooperation on and access to science, innovation, technologies, technical assistance, and knowledge sharing, including through pooling initiatives,
+(a) promote research and capacity-building initiatives, and to enhance international cooperation on and access to science, innovation, technologies, technical assistance, and knowledge sharing, including through pooling initiatives, while appreciating the substantive efforts many states have already made,

-(b) take all necessary measures to strengthen regional and local production, by promoting innovative modalities of global partnerships and technology transfers
+(b) take all necessary measures to strengthen regional and local production, by promoting innovative modalities of global partnerships and technology transfers, on mutually agreed terms, and facilitate the trade in medicines, vaccines and other health products,

-(c) share pathogens, samples, and genetic sequencing data, as well as the benefits derived thereof, (d) promote transfer of technology and know-how, and encourage research, innovation and commitment to voluntary licensing in all agreements in which public funding has been invested in research and development,
+(c) share pathogens, samples, and genetic sequencing data, as well as the benefits derived thereof, (d) promote transfer of technology and know-how on mutually agreed terms,and encourage research, innovation and commitment to voluntary licensing in all agreements in which public funding has been invested in research and development,

 (e) assist in efforts to build capacity through training and financial support to developing countries to produce health technologies, including the mRNA vaccine technology,